hirangoly/ebay-Affiliate-program/README.md

 ebay-Affiliate-program
 ======================
-Make money by displaying ebay products to you website and get paid if any user click/buy/bid on any of product through your website.
+Make money by displaying ebay products to your website and get paid if any user click/buy/bid on any of product through your website.

 basic steps:
 * Register to http://developer.ebay.com/ to get your own API ID.